 Adult: As supp: 500-1,000 mg 4-6 hourly.
 Max: 4 doses daily.
 Dosage recommendations may vary among countries and individual products (refer to detailed product guideline).
 Child: As supp: 3-11 months 60-125 mg; 1-4 years 125-250 mg; 5-11 years 250-500 mg; 12-17 years 500 mg.
 Doses are given 4-6 hourly if needed.
 Max: 4 doses daily.
 Dosage recommendations may vary among countries and individual products (refer to detailed product guideline).

 Child: As supp: 2-3 months 60 mg as a single dose.
 May give a 2nd dose after 4-6 hours if needed.

 Patients with chronic alcoholism or malnutrition; dehydrated patients: Max: 3 g daily.

 Mild or moderate: Max: 3 g daily.
 Severe: Contraindicated.

 May be taken with or without food.

-IV: Dilute with NaCl 0.9% or glucose 5% to make a concentration of not less than 1 mg/mL.
+IV: May dilute with NaCl 0.9% or dextrose 5% in water to yield a concentration of at least 1 mg/mL.

-Patient with known G6PD deficiency, alcohol dependence, chronic malnutrition or dehydration, weight <50 kg; severe hypovolaemia (IV).
+Patient with G6PD deficiency; chronic alcoholism or malnutrition.
+Dehydrated patient; severe hypovolaemia (IV).
 Renal and hepatic impairment.
-Children.
+Neonates and children.
 Pregnancy and lactation.